ssl-hep/ServiceX/transformer_sidecar/README.md

             sslhep/servicex_func_adl_uproot_transformer:uproot5 \
             /servicex/output/scripts/watch.sh python /generated/transform_single_file.py /servicex/output/
 ```

+There is a new, final argument to the watch.sh script that is hostname to use to connect to the sidecar.
+Inside the Kubernetes environment, this is just plain ol' `localhost` since the two containers are
+running inside the same pod.
+In the docker environment we have to get a little fancy.
+For Docker Desktop
+on Mac, the hostname is `host.docker.internal`.
+I'm not sure what this is on windows @ketan96-m can you
+verify?

 This mounts the test_posix_vol directory into the science image along with the generated_code
 directory.
 It launches the watch script with the python command and the local paths.